 Sarah Coury grew up gardening and exploring nature, and pursued an education in Natural Resources Management.
 Over the past 20 years, she has gained varied professional experience in wildlife field biology and endangered species conservation, natural lands management and restoration, environmental outreach and education, and both formal and ecological gardening.
 Sarah currently co-owns a small plant nursery, Saturnia Farm, and has been managing the landscape at Asheville Botanical Garden since January 2023.
 When not at work, Sarah has all kinds of fun losing herself in the natural world, playing around with photography, traveling, being a parent, growing flowers, reading novels, and learning new things.

-Roots Marshall (he/she) is the Horticulture Assistant at the ABG.
+Roots Marshall (he/she) is the Horticulturalist at the ABG.
 He’s been an avid gardener since childhood, but fell in love with Southern Appalachian native plants while getting his degree in ecology from UNCA.
-After a few years farming and gardening professionally he joined the ABG first as an intern and then as Horticulture Assistant.
+After a few years farming and gardening professionally he joined the ABG first as an intern, then as Horticulture Assistant, and finally as Horticulturalist.
 Roots’ favorite part of working at the Asheville Botanical Garden is giving tours and interacting with visitors.

 Board Members